Two Seconds: Cultural references

-When a girl says to Preston Foster "who's the smiling lieutenant over there", in reference to a sourfaced John Allen (Robinson), she's making a reference to the 1931 Ernst Lubitsch film The Smiling Lieutenant.
+When a girl says to Preston Foster "who's the smiling lieutenant over there," in reference to a sour-faced John Allen (Robinson), she's making a reference to the 1931 Ernst Lubitsch film The Smiling Lieutenant.

 "She ain't no Peggy Joyce" Bud Clarke to John Allen (referring to a date he's setting John Allen with ('works in a laundrette')).
 Later: "There I was trying to get you Peggy Joyce and you go and get yourself hog tied to a dance hall dame" (Bud Clarke).
 Peggy Hopkins Joyce (May 26, 1893 – June 12, 1957) was an American actress, artist model and dancer.
 In addition to her performing career, Joyce was known for her numerous engagements, six marriages to wealthy men, subsequent divorces, scandalous affairs, her collection of diamonds and furs and her generally lavish lifestyle.

 "Kewpie" doll.
 Early in the film John Allen is saying that he wants a girl with education.
-Bud: "You got me worried, next thing I know you'll be going sour on me n trippin' with one of them kewpies and a study book".
+Bud: "You got me worried, next thing I know you'll be going sour on me n trippin' with one of them kewpies and a study book."
 Mass-produced "Kewpie" dolls, the representation of a comic strip character, were prolific in the US at the time.
-Bud is jokingly insinuating that John Allen will become childish: "I aint bunking with no lily".
+Bud is jokingly insinuating that John Allen will become childish: "I ain't bunking with no lily."

 There's a reference to James Cagney (The Public Enemy, 1931) and grapefruit.
-Bud (Preston Foster) to girl in the street "why don't you let me sit across from ya, and squirt grapefruit juice in your eye, like they do in the movies".
+Bud (Preston Foster) to girl in the street "why don't you let me sit across from ya, and squirt grapefruit juice in your eye, like they do in the movies."
 That refers to the notorious scene in The Public Enemy, in which Cagney viciously mashes a grapefruit into the face of Mae Clarke at breakfast.